 Today, more than 650 years later, the Founders' Company continues to support research and education in related disciplines and in industry, and fulfills its role in supporting the City of London.

-The Company also helps to promote technical education and research in areas relevant to the foundry industry and awards bursaries, scholarships, and travelling bursaries to post-graduate students.
+The Company also helps to promote technical education and research in areas relevant to the foundry industry and awards bursaries, and scholarships, to students.
 Support for education is also given at secondary schools with which the Company has close historical ties.

-The Company's current Master, Upper Warden and Under Warden are detailed in Who's Who.
+The Company's current Master, Wardens, IPM and Clerk are detailed in Who's Who.